arodzUW/EEP520-FinalProject/README.md

 To manually control the prisoner (circled robot) use keys `I` for moving up, `K` for down, `J` for left, and `L` for right.
 The simulation can be stopped at any time by using `ctrl + c` in the terminal.
 If need to re-run the simulation, simply run `enviro` in the terminal.

 The red automated robot is the counter.
-Once the robot reaches the end of the hall, if you have not yet reached your destination, you lose.
+Once the robot reaches the end of the hall, if you have not yet reached your destination, you lose and a message stating that you didn't make it will appear on top of your robot.
+If you make it to the end, and wait until the Commisioner reaches the end, a message stating that you escaped will appear over your robot.
+Happy games!

 Project Functionality
 ===